-Even if you aren’t interested in the job, still send a thank you note - you never know when your path might cross again with this hiring manager – better to leave a good impression that lasts
+Finally, remember that even if you have decided that you aren’t interested in the job, you still should send a post-interview thank you note.
+You simply never know when your path might cross again with this hiring manager.